Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Appendix

 The bound on the bracketing numbers used to establish Donsker property of $ \mathcal{D}_{1}$\ in Lemma C.1 applies to any $L_{2}$ norm defined with finite measure.
 Thus, we have $\int_{0}^{1}\sqrt{\log N_{[]}\left( \varepsilon ,\mathcal{D}_{1},L_{2}\left( \lambda _{A,X}\right) \right) } d\varepsilon <\infty $.$\blacksquare $

 \textbf{Lemma C.3.} Under Assumption S1(iv), $\mathcal{Q}$ is $P_{Z}-$ Glivenko-Cantelli.

 \textbf{Proof of Lemma C.3.}

-The arguments used in proving Lemmas C.1 and C.2 are applicable with the change of $L_{2}$ integrability of envelopes to $L_{1}$ and checking that bracketing numbers are finite instead of the more demanding entropy bracketing integral condition.
+The arguments used in proving Lemmas C.1 and C.2 are applicable with the change of $L_{2}-$integrability of envelopes to $L_{1}-$integrability and checking that bracketing numbers are finite.
 There are also permanence results for Glivenko--Cantelli classes, analogous to those established for Donsker classes, for example, see Theorem 2.10.5 in VW23.
 We omit further details to avoid repetition.$\blacksquare $